devktops/devops-misc/text-editor-misc/nano-basic.md

 Nano is a straightforward text editor, making it suitable for beginners and those needing to edit text files without the complexity of more advanced text editors.

+### Delete Multiple Lines

+1. Go toe the first line that you want to delete
+2. Mark the starting point by pressing ``CTRL + ^`` (press CTRL and Shift + 6 at the same time).
+This will set the starting point for your selection.
+3. Use the arrow keys to move the cursor down to the last line you want to delete.
+The text will be highlighted as you move.
+4. Press ``CTRL + K`` to cut (delete) the selected block of lines.

 ### Nano CHEAT SHEET
 - https://www.cheatsheet.wtf/Nano/
 - https://www.nano-editor.org/dist/latest/cheatsheet.html